AnneEstoppey/Job-Search-Mobile-App/README.md

 ## Job Search App in React Native

-This repo is based primarily on the code from JavaScrip Mastery's tutorial on youtube here: <br>
+This repo is based primarily on the code from JavaScript Mastery's tutorial on youtube here: <br>
 https://youtu.be/mJ3bGvy0WAY?si=_FWFJpTxDoUsWyJl

 This app is using the Jsearch API from RapidAPI.
 You can find it here: <br>